 Maya Bankovic csc is a Director of Photography working in fiction, documentary and commercial cinematography.
 Her roots in experimental cinema extend to these formats and find their way into the types of projects she takes on, many of which strive to play with story structure and visual technique in innovative ways.
-Maya's most recent credits include the narrative feature films AKILLA'S ESCAPE by director Charles Officer (TIFF '20), EASY LAND (TIFF '19), WEXFORD PLAZA (Slamdance), and BELOW HER MOUTH (Elevation Pictures), as well as the first three seasons of two-time International Emmy-nominated CBC/Netflix Original series WORKIN' MOMS, for which she was twice nominated by the Canadian Academy for Best Cinematography.
+Maya's most recent credits include the narrative feature films AKILLA'S ESCAPE by director Charles Officer (TIFF '20), EASY LAND (TIFF '19, Mongrel Media), WEXFORD PLAZA (Slamdance, Level Film), and BELOW HER MOUTH (Elevation Pictures), as well as the first three seasons of two-time International Emmy-nominated CBC/Netflix Original series WORKIN' MOMS, for which she was three times nominated by the Canadian Academy for Best Cinematography.
 Newly released is the Lifetime/Amazon Prime feature film I WAS LORENA BOBBITT, which aired in in the U.S. in May 2020 and will reach worldwide audiences this summer.